DanShappir/Emit/README.md

 ### Emit.create(source[,done])
 Create a new observable sequence from a data source, and returns that sequence.
 The function accepts two functions:

-1. source - called immediatly with two arguments: *notify* and *rethrow*.
+1. source - called immediately with two arguments: *notify* and *rethrow*.
 Invoke *notify* with a value to push that value into the sequence.
 Invoke *rethrow* with an error object to signal an error on the sequence.
-2. done (optional) - will be invoked when the sequence should stop generating values, e.g. it's no longer observed or an error was signalled on it.
+2. done (optional) - will be invoked when the sequence should stop generating values, e.g. it's no longer observed or an error was signaled on it.

 ```javascript
 var interval = Emit.create((notify) => setInterval(notify, 1000)); // notify every second
 ```

 ### Emit.value(v)
 Create a new observable sequence which contains a single value.
-Note that this is a **hot** observable, which means the value will be emitted asynchrounsly, as soon as possible.
+Note that this is a **hot** observable, which means the value will be emitted asynchronously, as soon as possible.

 ```javascript
 Emit.value(42).forEach((v) => console.log(v)); // output 42